Parimatch1/SV-Guides-Revamped/Shift Guidelines.md

 * Evacuation Drill: When the Evacuation Drill starts, all attendees and inmates must proceed to the Yard-Exit Wall and stand there.
 Guards are responsible for transferring inmates out of the facility.

-**Host:** Before I dismiss you, here’s a few expectations that we expect throughout the shift.
+Before I dismiss you, here’s a few expectations that we expect throughout the shift.

-**Host:** I - Communication: Use radio channel two to communicate.
+I - Communication: Use radio channel two to communicate.

-**Host:** II - Radio Format: When communicating on the radio, follow this format: [Role] (Text).
+II - Radio Format: When communicating on the radio, follow this format: [Role] (Text).
 For example: [Patrol] Cell Block is clear!

-**Host:** III - Door Management: Please remember NOT to leave doors open and NOT to use lethal force unnecessarily.
+III - Door Management: Please remember NOT to leave doors open and NOT to use lethal force unnecessarily.

-**Host:** IV - Adherence: Maintain clear communication and follow the instructions of the host and co-host at all times.
+IV - Adherence: Maintain clear communication and follow the instructions of the host and co-host at all times.

-**Host:** Everyone, switch to radio channel 2.
+Everyone, switch to radio channel 2.
 This can be done by clicking the "1" in the top right corner of the radio.

-**Host:** You are all dismissed to your roles.
+You are all dismissed to your roles.
 Please stay back if you have any questions.

 **Supervisor:** srlock dismissed.